HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-07-04-calculating-the-mean.md

     return np.array(ls).mean()
 ```

-This runs into the problem we started with:
+This runs into the problem we had in our first implementation:

 ```
 assert min(ls) <= mean(ls) <= max(ls)